Eggs in chilli sauce (Sambal telur)

 4-5 tablespoons water

-Add all the dry and fresh chilies, shallots, shrimp paste, garlic, salt, and sugar to a small blender, add the water and blend to a smooth purée.
-You need just about enough water to get the paste moving in the blender, do not make it too runny.
+Add all the dry and fresh chillies, shallots, shrimp paste, garlic, salt, and sugar to a small blender.
+Add the water and blend to a smooth purée.
+You need just about enough water to get the paste moving in the blender; do not make it too runny.

-Add the oil to a small pot and add the chili purée.
-Fry on a low flame till the paste thickens and the oils come to the surface in small bubbles.
-Taste, careful it will be very spicy, and adjust salt and sourness.
+Add the oil to a small pot and add the chilli purée.
+Fry on a low flame until the paste thickens and the oils come to the surface in small bubbles.
+Taste, be careful—it will be very spicy—and adjust salt and sourness.

-Cut the eggs if desired, I like to cut them on a diagonal.
-Layer the chili sauce on the bottom of a plate or bowl, layer the eggs on top, I like to alternate the eggs, one of them the fried side up and the other the cut side up for a great visual display.
+Cut the eggs if desired.
+I like to cut them on a diagonal.
+Layer the chilli sauce on the bottom of a plate or bowl, then the eggs on top.
+I like to alternate the eggs, one of them fried side up and the other cut side up, for a great visual display.
 Serve at room temperature.